A bond is an “IOU” issued by an entity when it needs to borrow money.

 As more and more investors move away from stocks and other high-risk investments, increased demand for “less-risky instruments” such as U.S. bonds and the safe-haven U.S. dollar pushes their prices higher.

-Another reason to be aware of government bond yields is that they act as an indicator of the overall direction of the country’s interest rates and expectations.
+Government bond yields is that act as an indicator of the overall direction of the country’s interest rates and expectations.